 Are engineers creative?
 Not all types of engineering require creativity.
 But engineering as a whole heavily relies on creativity.

-Before we dive into this question any deeper, let’s define the following two terms:
+Before we dive deeper into this question, let’s define the following two terms:

 - Engineering: using science and math to design and build things